Differentiable Evolutionary Reinforcement Learning: Preliminary Experiments -- Feasibility and Generality

 \subsection{Experimental Setup}

+\paragraph{Purpose and scope.} This experiment studies a \textbf{simplified offline setting} rather than the full bi-level \method framework.
+The goal is to test whether a compact computation graph over the same atomic primitives can represent useful reward functions (research question 1).
+During this preliminary optimization, the Meta-Reward is fitted on fixed trajectories generated by \texttt{Qwen2.5-3B-Instruct}; there is no closed-loop update from inner-loop validation performance to the Meta-Optimizer.
+After the graph reward is fitted, we freeze it and use it as the reward function for a downstream policy-training run.
+Therefore, this experiment is a proof-of-concept for the expressiveness of the primitive space, not a substitute for the main outer-loop optimization (research question 2).

-\textbf{Architecture.} As illustrated in Figure~\ref{fig:preliminary}, the Meta-Optimizer is implemented via a graph neural network representing general computational graphs.
-The Meta-Reward function, parameterized by $\phi_t$, is represented by a set of twelve learnable weights (\textit{e.g.,} $w_{add}, w_{sub}, w_{mul}, \dots$) distributed across the computational nodes.
+\paragraph{Architecture.} As illustrated in Figure~\ref{fig:preliminary}, this preliminary study uses a compact computation graph over atomic reward primitives to parameterize the Meta-Reward.
+The Meta-Reward function, parameterized by $\phi_t$, is represented by a set of twelve learnable weights (\textit{e.g.,} $w_{add}, w_{sub}, w_{mul}, \dots$) distributed across the computation nodes.
 The set of atomic primitives used in this graph remains consistent with those described in the main body of this paper (Section \ref{sec:method}).

-\textbf{Training Protocols.} We explore two distinct strategies to evolve the Meta-Optimizer: \begin{itemize} \item \textbf{Supervised Fine-Tuning (SFT):} In this setting, the Meta-Optimizer is trained to directly regress the ground truth outcome reward.
-The objective is to minimize the divergence between the generated Meta-Reward and the standard outcome signal (0.0 or 1.0). \item \textbf{Reinforcement Learning (RL):} We formulate the optimization of weights $w$ as an RL problem.
+\paragraph{Training Protocols.} We implement the training of computation graph in the offline preliminary setting in two ways: \begin{itemize} \item \textbf{Supervised regression:} We fit the compact graph reward toward the standard outcome reward on fixed trajectories.
+This is feasible because the target is manually specified as the binary outcome signal.
+Note that this supervised objective differs from the cold-start SFT in the main \method pipeline which only teaches the LLM Meta-Optimizer the grammar of valid reward expressions before RL. \item \textbf{Reinforcement learning (RL):} We also optimize the graph weights with an RL-style objective over the same fixed trajectories.
 For each computation step, we sample operations based on the distribution of $w$ within each node.
-If the resulting Meta-Reward aligns with the ground truth outcome reward (\textit{i.e.,} $\mathbb{I}(\text{Meta-Reward} = \text{Outcome})$), a reward of $1.0$ is assigned to the current configuration of $w$; otherwise, the reward is $0.0$. \end{itemize}
+If the resulting Meta-Reward aligns with the ground truth outcome reward (\textit{i.e.,} $\mathbb{I}(\text{Meta-Reward} = \text{Outcome})$), a reward of $1.0$ is assigned to the current configuration of $w$; otherwise, the reward is $0.0$.
+This tests whether the compact graph can be optimized without direct supervised regression, but it still does not use the closed-loop validation feedback of the main \method framework. \end{itemize}